Apply to PD 14-5345 as follows:

 Full Proposal Window: August 15, 2014

 September 17, 2014

 The duration of unsolicited awards is generally one to three years.
-The typical annual award size for the program is $100,000 for individual investigators or $200,000 for multiple investigators per year (including indirect cost).
+The typical award size for the program is $100,000 per year for individual investigators or $200,000 per year for collaborative proposals with inter-institutional multiple investigators; these amounts include indirect costs.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.
-Small equipment proposals of less than $100,000 will also be considered and may be submitted during the annual submission window.
+Small equipment proposals of less than $100,000 may also be considered and may be submitted during the annual submission window.